palmuuuu/cs338/eve.md

 - **Memory Constraints**: Handling large numbers can quickly consume significant memory, especially in less optimized environments.
 - **Overflow**: If not using specialized libraries or built-in support for arbitrary-precision integers, we might run into overflow errors in languages that use fixed-size integers.

-#### Why Alice's Message Encoding Is Insecure
+#### Why Alice's Message Encoding Is Insecure?

-Even if Bob's keys involved larger integers, Alice's message encoding would still be insecure because:
+Even if Bob's keys involve larger integers, Alice's message encoding would still be insecure because:

+- **The Concepts**: Since everyone knows the concept of RSA and how prime numbers, factoring, and modular arithmetic work, people can run programs (using already established processes) to solve for the prime numbers.
+While it’s difficult, with a powerful computer and enough time, it might be feasible.
+Furthermore, since we can easily know somebody's public key, we can attempt to solve for the private key.

-- **Simple RSA Padding**: The message is encoded directly as ASCII without any additional encryption layers.
-This makes it vulnerable to certain types of attacks, such as ciphertext-only attacks.
+- **ASCII**: The message is encoded directly as ASCII without any additional encryption layers.

-- **Predictable Content**: If parts of the message are predictable (such as common phrases or headers), an attacker can deduce parts of the plaintext, weakening the encryption.
+- **Predictable Content**: If parts of the message are predictable (such as common phrases or headers), someone can deduce parts of the plaintext.